 Intellectual Property Rights

-Advance the use and respect of intellectual property rights protection for the seed industry globally.
+Advance the use and respect of intellectual property rights (IPR) protection for the seed sector globally.

-Improve opportunities for ASTA member companies to do business in international markets.
+Improve the opportunities for ASTA member companies to do business in international markets.

 ASTA Membership & Internal Matters